Skip to content

 Many services have emerged in the market to provide these services: Unchained, Keeper, Nunchuk, and even personal consultants offer new off-ramps all around the world for people to take their bitcoin off of centralized exchanges into their own self custody.
 By choosing a collaborative custody setup, you can designate these services or other trusted parties as co-signers in your multisig setup.

-While it’s not ideal for privacy, collaborative custody makes it easier for newcomers to bitcoin feel comfortable with traditional financial plans like:
+While it’s not ideal for privacy, collaborative custody makes bitcoin feel comfortable to newcomers and “closer to home” with traditional financial planning, such as estate planning, fraud monitoring, and more.

 How Collaborative Custody builds on multisig